sumowll/BD4H-Bootcamp/docs/env/env-azure-docker.md

 ```
 ssh -L 2222:localhost:2222 \
-    -L 9530:localhost:9530  \
     -L 8888:localhost:8888  \
     your-azure-user@your-azure-host
 ```

 This command will connect to your azure VM.
-In the meantime, It will also forward the network steam from azure:{2222, 9530, 8888}.
+In the meantime, It will also forward the network steam from azure:{2222, 8888}.
 And then, you can visit `localhost:8888` to visit jupiter if you have your jupiter in azure started.